 I teach from a place of curiosity, devotion, and wonder of what the body/mind/spirit are capable of once integrated and engaged in the moment.
 There is a certain magic that happens when one feels her/his breath move inside the body and taps the stillness of the spirit.
 I encourage my students to approach this space with a sense of humor, reverence, and ease.
 Whether exploring a yoga sequence, a series of vowels, or a speech, my students find a way to connect with her/himself and the moment of expression feeling grounded and light at once.

 I became a certified trainer of Lessac’s Kinesensic voice and movement work in 2010.
-I became a certified yoga teacher in 2012 from Sun and Moon Yoga Studio in Arlington, VA and deepened my yoga studies in their 500-hour program in 2016.
+I became a certified yoga teacher in 2012 from Sun and Moon Yoga Studio in Arlington, VA and earned my RYT-500hr designation in 2018.
 I have taught voice at the National Institute of Dramatic Art (Sydney) and George Mason University (Fairfax, VA).
-I have taught many levels of yoga at Sun and Moon Yoga, including prenatal, postnatal, and vinyasa; Rivers Edge Yoga in Alexandria; and currently teach at Heartspace Yoga in Albany and Troy, NY.
+I have taught many levels of yoga, including standard hatha yoga, yoga fundamentals, prenatal, postnatal, and vinyasa yoga.

 Students can expect that I will care for their experience and find ways to deepen their understanding of sensation in the expressive moment so they can find a connection to themselves.
 Once a student taps into authentic expression, whether in a yoga pose or a monologue, she/he begins to trust the process.
 I offer tools for self-teaching and self-awareness so the student continues to ground her/himself more and more over time.